Eric Funk

-Eric Funk is an American contemporary classical composer and conductor.
-Originally from Deer Lodge, Montana, he currently resides in Bozeman, Montana, where he teaches music courses at Montana State University.
+Eric Funk (born 1949) is an American contemporary classical composer and conductor.
+Originally from Deer Lodge, Montana, he currently resides in Bozeman, Montana, where he taught music courses at Montana State University.
+He is also the Artistic Director and Host for Montana PBS's 11th & Grant with Eric Funk, an Emmy Award-winning show broadcast on Montana PBS featuring local musicians.